fsvreddit/bot-bouncer/README.md

 # Change History

+## v1.15.1

+* Don't reinstate content that had reports at the point of ban if a user is marked as human on appeal
+* Reduce false positives on Inconsistent Age evaluator
+* Introduces new flexible evaluator type to catch more styles of bots without redeploying app
+* Retire two evaluator types for bot types not seen in a long while
+* Internal changes to support operations on /r/BotBouncer

 ## v1.14.0

 * Prevent duplicate private mod notes from being created in Modmail when a user who is marked as banned writes in